AI Trail Analysis

 - Pack out all trash

-The Appalachian Trail and surrounding areas adhere to Leave No Trace principles to preserve the natural environment.
-Dogs are welcome but must be kept on a leash for their safety and the consideration of other hikers and wildlife.
-Camping is permitted in designated areas or by following AT thru-hiker guidelines.
+Hikers are expected to follow Leave No Trace principles to protect the natural environment.
+Dogs are welcome but must be kept on a leash at all times.
+Camping is permitted along the AT, but adhere to specific guidelines and designated sites.

 Nearby amenities⌄